tdolivierth7/realworld-cicd-pipeline-project/README.md

 ![PipelineEnvSetup!](https://github.com/awanmbandi/realworld-cicd-pipeline-project/blob/zdocs/images/Screenshot%202024-02-10%20at%202.17.03%E2%80%AFPM.png)

 12) Slack
-    - Go to the bellow Workspace and create a Private Slack Channel and name it "yourfirstname-jenkins-cicd-pipeline-alerts"
+    - [If you are already part of this Workspace Skip to create a private channel.
+Do not click on the shared_invite link] Go to the bellow Workspace and create a Private Slack Channel and name it "yourfirstname-jenkins-cicd-pipeline-alerts"
     - Link: https://join.slack.com/t/globalelitecomputing/shared_invite/zt-3l1po832t-LeLYqxRapv0qERhdLvIZFw
       - You can either join through the browser or your local Slack App
       - Create a `Private Channel` using the naming convention `YOUR_INITIAL-cicd-pipeline-alerts`
         - **NOTE:** *`(The Channel Name Must Be Unique, meaning it must be available for use)`*
+      - Click `Next`
       - Visibility: Select `Private`
       - Click on the `Channel Drop Down` and select `Integrations` and Click on `Add an App`
       - Search for `Jenkins` and Click on `View`